Frequently Asked Questions on The Artists Way

 What do you do with morning pages after you've written them?

 Keep them private.
 Later on we go through the morning pages to review what we’ve been writing about.
 After the course some people keep them, but personally, I destroy mine in a burning ceremony.
 Do what feels right to you.

 Privacy is of huge importance during TAW.
 Mainly because if you’re doing your MPs correctly there will be a lot of deeply vulnerable thoughts, ranting, paranoia, honesty and maybe even craziness which will leave you feeling creatively violated if your morning pages are intentionally or accidentally made public.
 True, people shouldn’t invade your privacy, but mistakes happen.
 Life happens.
 Guard your morning pages jealously.

 Should I share my Morning Pages with others?

 Nope, nope, nope.
-These are for your eyes only.
+They are for your eyes only.
 See above.
-Feel free to share that you’re writing them, there’s a huge online community of people who write morning pages and your adventures in them will be very much supported, but never share the actual content.
-Later on, once you’ve reread them, you may want to share themes that come up in your morning pages to a trusting, understanding audience like our cluster group, but never ever hand your book over to someone else to read.
+Later on, once you’ve reread them, you may want to share themes that come up in your morning pages to a trusting, understanding audience, but never ever hand your book over to someone else to read.
 It’s YOURS.
 It’s about showing respect for your own privacy and secret head space.

 Should I reread what I've written?